blackbone/blackbone.github.io/posts/ecs/5/index.md

 Iteration follows suit and will look something like this:

-> Mini spoiler: after trying different options, including just pointers and a bunch of save and unsave, etc., I settled on this, as it seems the most optimal and clear to me.
+> Mini spoiler: after trying different options, including just pointers and a bunch of safe and unsafe, etc., I settled on this, as it seems the most optimal and clear to me.

 ```csharp
 unsafe void ForEach1()